 Great Colleges to Work For Survey

-The Cabinet identified 5 priorities as a result of the feedback received in 2017.
+The Cabinet identified 5 priorities as a result of the feedback received in 2017 which we continue to work on.
 Additionally, each VP and Division are implementing strategies to improve workplace quality.

 Employee Headcount on the Rise

 - Strategically develop faculty and staff to support student success.

 - Fair compensation to include salary, benefits, and workload.

 - Aspire to achieve Chronicle of Higher Education's "Great Colleges to Work For" designation.

 - Strengthen culture of fairness, respect, diversity, and shared governance.

 386 in-person campus workshops offered in 2018-18.
 New programs include: President's Leadership Academy, Principles of Supervision for Managers, Leads and Chairs, Administrative Academy, and Faculty and Staff Mentor Program.